-During the second and third modules, participants develop fuller caseloads and continue to receive training, mentoring and coaching on business and legal issues, preparing to move their practices out of LEJ at the end of the 18 months.
+During the second and third modules, participants develop fuller caseloads and continue to receive training, mentoring and coaching on business and legal issues, preparing to move their practices out of LEJ at the end of the 20 months.

 LEJ’s comprehensive training program focuses on building a new kind of practice that is more accessible and affordable to low and middle-income legal consumers.
 LEJ’s in-house training focuses on the business side of launching and managing an innovative law practice.
 Participants receive substantive legal training from LEJ partner legal aid organizations, the Colorado CLE, and other LEJ CLE partners.
-During the first six months of the program, LEJ attorneys are also placed at one of LEJ’s partner legal aid organizations for 20 hours a week for a “pro bono residency” to get the kind of practical real-world training that cannot be taught in a classroom. >> Learn More
+During the first six months of the program, LEJ attorneys have the option to be placed at one of LEJ’s partner legal aid organizations for a “pro bono residency” to get the kind of practical real-world training that cannot be taught in a classroom. >> Learn More

-The LEJ program lasts 18 months.
-During the first-week boot camp and then once a week thereafter for the following six months, participants have access to top-notch training led by volunteer professionals from LEJ’s strong network of partners.
-During months seven to eighteen of the program, participants will be paired with mentors and have access to supplemental training on topics such as attorney wellness, entrepreneurship and innovation, and growing their law practices.
+The LEJ program lasts 12-20 months.
+During the two weeks of boot camp and then twice a month thereafter for the following 12 months, participants have access to top-notch training led by volunteer professionals from LEJ’s strong network of partners.
+Participants will be paired with mentors and have access to supplemental training on topics such as attorney wellness, entrepreneurship and innovation, and growing their law practices.
 During the last 8 months, participants have the option of participating in Modern Law University to receive additional in-depth training and peer-to-peer support in growing and scaling their practices. >> Learn More